mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.8.3.1: Corrected some pCARS 2 track names that got changed in the last pCARS 2 patch; disable some irrelvant sounds when racing on ovals; work around for some missing spotter sounds; a few internal fixes

 Version 4.8.3.0: Changed personalisations download process to reduce bandwidth use

 Version 4.8.2.9: Fixed a serious regression in multi-class race position tracking